Constructing Excellence: Understanding the Cost of High-End Home Construction

 Why is Custom Architecture More Expensive in Luxury Home Construction?

 One of the key cost considerations in luxury custom home building is the architectural design stage.
 Unlike project (or volume) homes where you purchase pre-designed plans including bulk-purchased materials, fittings, and labour, MILEHAM’s homes are custom-designed to your unique needs and circumstances, with bespoke features tailored to your site’s natural environment, orientation, and design opportunity, as well as to your specific preferences, lifestyle needs, and aesthetic goals.
-This bespoke approach requires experienced design-based thinking, additional time, and planning approval expertise, all of which influence the high-end home construction cost.
+This bespoke approach requires experienced design-based thinking, additional project management time, and expertise to navigate the nuances of local planning controls, all of which influence the high-end home construction cost.

 It’s all in the details: